ApolloEagle/nutrient-viewer/README.md

 ## Nutrient Tracker

-A frontend tool that is integrated with the [USDA's FoodData Central API](https://fdc.nal.usda.gov/) allowing you to track the nutrients of your foods.
+A web tool that is integrated with the [USDA's FoodData Central API](https://fdc.nal.usda.gov/) allowing you to track the nutrients of your foods.

 ### Built With